weaviate/weaviate-io/developers/integrations/llm-frameworks/haystack/index.md

 sidebar_position: 3
 ---

-[Haystack](https://haystack.deepset.ai/) is a language model framework for build large language model applications
+[Haystack](https://haystack.deepset.ai/) is a framework for building large language model applications.

 ## Haystack and Weaviate
 Weaviate is a [supported document store](https://haystack.deepset.ai/integrations/weaviate-document-store) in Haystack.
 You need a running Weaviate cluster to build the document store.